I-20 & Visa

 Provide a bank letter on official bank letterhead with authentic signatures and official bank stamp (Original, email, fax or upload to student application is accepted).
 Example of an acceptable bank letter

-- The amount available must be no less than the Estimated Expenses for One Session: $12,665.
+- The amount available must be no less than the Total Estimated Expenses for One Session (listed above).

 - The letter can show the amount in U.S. dollars or the equivalent of this amount in any other currency.